A gloomy day in Pontedilegno-Tonale: what can you do when it rains?

 If during your holiday in Pontedilegno-Tonale it rains don’t be disheartened!

 In our Ski Area there are lots of activities to do even on a rainy day.
 Here are some ideas to lift your spirits if it rains during your holiday:

 - Food and wine: try typical deserts from Trentino and Lombardy in the typical patisseries and cafes, or try some local dishes in the restaurants.

 - Shopping: it is possible to buy technical clothing for all types of sports… Or delicious products for the table.

 - Relaxation: for those that want to relax the Alpi di Temù cinema shows the latest films.
-In Ponte di Legno you can abandon all your senses in the new, futuristic thermal centre.

 - Families: a visit to the Hydroelectric Power Plant in Edolo is very interesting where by walking through a 700-metre tunnel carved in the rock adults and children can understand the importance of water as a renewable energy source.